-The first competitor: starts in the water holding a manikin with one hand (its mouth and nose above the surface) and the pool edge with the other.
+The first competitor: starts in the water holding a manikin with one hand (its mouth or nose above the surface) and the pool edge or starting block with the other hand.
 On an acoustic signal, the competitor carries the manikin and passes it to the second competitor within the 4 m changeover zone situated between the 23 m and 27 m mark.

-The second competitor: carries the manikin to touch the turning edge and pass the manikin to the third competitor who is in contact with the turning edge with at least one hand.
+The second competitor: carries the manikin to touch the turning edge and passes the manikin to the third competitor who is in contact with the turning edge or starting block with at least one hand.
 The third competitor may touch the manikin only after the second competitor has touched the turning edge.